goedgeai/dropt-cli/README.md

   }
   ```
   - `config`: metadata of the project
-    __Note that the value of field `model` here should coincide
+    __Note that the value of `model` should coincide
-    with the filename of the Python model code.__
+    with the filename of the model.__
   - `params`: default value of parameters
   - `search_space`: search space of hyper-parameters

 ### Create/Run a DrOpt Project
-- User can use script `droptctl` to create or resume a DrOpt project.
+- Use script `droptctl` to create or resume a DrOpt project.
 - Run the following command for the instruction of `droptctl`:
   ```console
   $ droptctl -h